linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeImages.html

-DescribeImages.
+"DescribeImages.
 Describes one or more of the images (AMIs, AKIs, and ARIs) available to you.
-Images available to you include public images, private images that you own, and private images owned by other AWS accounts but for which you have explicit launch permissions.
+Images available to you include public images, private images that you own, and private images owned by other AWS accounts but for which you have explicit launch permissions."

 ---